 Ron English hopes to reach the naive consumer who, almost without thinking, reaches for their usual box of breakfast sugar.
 He hopes to achieve this by startling them out of their complacent dietary routine.
 Placed strategically on grocery shelves throughout the United States, English has designed a more truthful take on your morning meal.
 Boxes bearing obese versions of your favorite cereal mascots attempt to hack famous cereals under reworked titles like, 'Cap'n Corn Starch,' 'Sugar Diabetic Bear' and the priceless 'Sugar Frosted Fat' -- you can't get much more direct than that.

 If you happen to find one of these altered boxes while you're wandering the isles of your local grocery store, send it to Ron English and he'll send it back signed.
 Sure to inject a little educational fun into a mundane and necessary task, these hacked cereal boxes with make you think twice about the choices you make at the grocery store.

-999 clicks in 131 w
+Research: 1,288 clicks in 236 w

 Interest: 2.7 minutes

 Concept: Ron English

 Related: 68 examples / 52 photos

 Comparison Set: 25 similar articles, including: translucent fast-food clowns, presidental mash-up tea sets, and adorable mobile mascots.

 Ron English, Pop Artist (INTERVIEW)